Wang Zuo

 Wang Zuo (王佐 (Wáng Zuǒ); May 1898 – February 24, 1930), also Wang Yunhui (王雲輝) or Wang Yunfei (王雲飛), nicknamed Nandougu (南斗牯), was a former bandit chieftain who operated in the Jinggang Mountains of Jiangxi, from 1923, and then joined the Chinese Communist Party, becoming a protégé of Mao Zedong during their formative period in the Jiangxi Soviet.
-However, this cost him his own life in the following power struggle within the Communist Party of China.
+However, this cost him his own life in the following power struggle within the Chinese Communist Party.

 Early life

 Wang Zuo was born in a Hakka village in Suichuan County, Jiangxi just south of Jinggangshan City.
 Wang's family was poor and his father died when he was young.
 The family did not have enough money for the burial, and as a result, lost the tiny piece of land they had to a local landlord who provided the money in the form of usury.
 Wang Zuo had to work as cowherd and gathering firewoods for the very landlord who provided usury.
 At the age of 15, Wang Zuo became a tailor by trade, and it was during this time he became a student of a famous local kung fu master, Wang Dongwen (王冬文), and became an expert in martial arts.
 Witnessing the hopeless struggle of local peasantry via legal means in the reign of corrupted Beiyang warlords, the disillusioned Wang Zuo joined the "Green Forest" (綠林) bandits commanded By Zhu Longzi (朱聋子) in 1923 and rose in ranks, though his contact with bandits could be as early as in 1921 via his kung fu master, Wang Dongwen.
 Wang was liked by everyone in the gang and soon supplanted the gang's leader, Zhu Kongyang (朱孔陽).

 In 1924, Wang Zuo became independent and formed his own gangs, which occupied the village of Dajing, which controlled the passes up Mount Jinggangshan, as their stronghold.
 Wang himself commandeered the large house of a former landlord as his own.
 He was recognised as superior by smaller bandit groups and came to be known locally as the "Great King of the Mountain" (山大王).
 Around 1924, the "Horse and Sword Brigade", formerly subordinate to Wang, came under the independent leadership of Yuan Wencai.
 In 1925, Wang's subordinate staged a coup and Wang was forced to flee to Yuan, who helped him to reestablish himself.
 Wang and Yuan became sworn brothers and their two groups maintained close ties and cooperated to defend against the county authorities, with Yuan's force was stationed at the foothills at Maoping, while Wang's force was stationed in the mountains at higher elevation at Greater and Lesser Five Wells (Daxiaowujing 大小五井).
 Wang Zuo eventually developed the reputation of a local Robin Hood.
 A peasant song from the 1920s celebrates his deeds: